vinaysingri/opcode-ai/memory-bank/progress.md

 3. **Registry Pattern for Register Management**
    - Initial Decision: Implement a registry to manage registers
    - Rationale: Makes it easy to add new registers and provides a consistent interface for register operations
-   - Status: Planned for implementation
+   - Status: Implemented with enum-based type safety
+   - Update: Enhanced with RegisterName enum and proper encapsulation for better type safety and maintainability

 ### API Design Decisions